Adopt a penguin and receive

 - A certificate to frame your commitment to the WWF (printed on recycled paper).

 - Two exclusive magazines: WWF’s ‘Wild World’ and ‘My Penguin’ with news and updates for your adopted animal.

 Penguins are really social animal that loves to be around friends and family all the time, sometimes in groups of 200,00!
 They are always looking for that special someone in their life, and when they find them, they stay together for life.
 Penguins believe in sexual equality, and the men love to play househusband.
 They will incubate the eggs whilst their wife is off looking for food.

 udopt it because

-- There has been a 65% reduction in the number of Adélie penguins in the last 25 years.
+- It is predicted there will be a 30% reduction in the number of Adélie penguins by 2070.

 - Your donation will help WWF to stop illegal fishing in the area and help build marine protected areas in the Antarctic to stop the decline in penguin numbers.